craftinc/craftinc-gates/README.md

 __Is there a IConnomy integration?
 Features for user to dial other gates etc?__

 Nope.
 We currently don't plane to integrate such features.
-I you really need such a feature please inform us.
+If you really need such an integration please inform us.
 If there are a lot of people requesting such features we might change our mind.

 __Is there a list of all commands?__